Russia's invasion drives NATO rethink of Europe force stance - NewsBreak

 When the act was signed, the post-Cold War period was ushering in a time of defense spending cuts as the threat from Moscow receded.
 NATO and Russia made important pledges on arms control and improved transparency about their military activities.

-But on Wednesday, NATO Secretary-General Jens Stoltenberg acknowledged that the document had been drawn up in very different times and that relations with Russia must change.

-“We’re in a totally different security environment.
-At that stage, we actually foresaw Russia as a strategic partner, working with them.
-Since then, Russia has invaded Georgia, illegally annexed Crimea and now also invaded Ukraine,” Stoltenberg told reporters.
+On Wednesday, lamenting Russia’s “brutal invasion” of Ukraine, NATO Secretary-General Jens Stoltenberg said that Europe’s biggest land war in decades will “change our security environment" and will have “long-lasting consequences for our security, and for all NATO allies.”

-In talks at NATO’s Brussels headquarters, U.S. Defense Secretary Lloyd Austin and his counterparts weighed what defenses to set up on the organization’s eastern flank, from Estonia in the north through Latvia, Lithuania and Poland down to Bulgaria and Romania on the Black Sea.
+In talks at NATO’s Brussels headquarters, U.S. Defense Secretary Lloyd Austin and his counterparts are weighing what defenses to set up on the organization’s eastern flank, from Estonia in the north through Latvia, Lithuania and Poland down to Bulgaria and Romania on the Black Sea.

 Those options will be studied by NATO leaders at their next major summit in Madrid in June.